KGG814/COMP2911-Project/README.md

 8/5/2013

 Daniel: Fix Up GUI and relate GUI to our initial representation of the board (i.e solved array list with GUI)

 Kalana: Get SudokuSolutions and SudokuGenerator Working

 Chad: Start Main GUI Layout, without implementation so set Buttons with Labels but no actions.
+Design some pictures for GUI